joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-07-05-robot-weightlifters.md

 The $y$-intercept of the $P_1^1(x,y) = P_Y^1(x,y)$ border is $(3-\sqrt{5})/2 \approx 0.382,$ so Player Y will never veer into the $y$-lead regime.

 This means that the point where the $P_1^1(x,y) = P_Y^1(x,y)$ and $P_1^1(x,y) = P_X^1(x,y)$ borders intersect is optimal for Players X and Y.

+## Strategy recap

+To recap, Player X sets $x$ as high as they can, knowing that it never benefits them to go into the $x$-lead regime.